 A possible second post was established in 1876.
 In January of that year R B Knight, a porter from Gloucester, arrived to fill a new ticket collector appointment at Ashchurch.
 However, in October of the following year he moved to Skipton, again as a ticket collector, and he was apparently not replaced at Ashchurch.
 He would have a number of postings therafter, and became a stationmaster during the 1890s.

-Walter Henry Hancox stayed in Ashchurch longer than most, for about a decade.
+Walter Henry Hancox stayed in Ashchurch longer than most, for almost 20 years.
 He was born in Stonehouse, Gloucestershire in 1882, his father a labourer in a brickworks.
 In 1897 he joined Midland Railway as a gate lad at Stonehouse at a wage of six shillings a week.
 At Stonehouse he worked his way from gate lad to assistant porter and machine lad, and finally to porter by 1901 at a wage of sixteen shillings a week the following year.
 He transferred to Ashchurch in 1904, and between 1906 and 1911 he was in lodgings there with other railmen, now a ticket collector.
 In 1911 he married, probably in Tewkesbury, the home of his wife Kate Amelia Mardon, daughter of a retired engine driver.
 He was registered still in lodgings at Ashchurch the following year, perhaps in error.
 The next record is an address in Tewkesbury between 1918 and 1923, where he was living with his wife, though there are no details of occupation.
 By 1935 he had moved to Normanton, near Wakefield in Yorkshire, again occupation unknown.
+In the 1939 ID card register he is recorded as being a Station Inspector at Sheffield.
 His death was registered in Sheffield, Yorkshire, in 1963 at the age of 80.

 Gilbert Edward Johnson spent his whole career working with the Midland Railway.
 His eight years or so at Ashchurch was a stepping-stone in a career progression from porter to stationmaster.
 He was born in the Clifton district of Bristol in 1872.
 He was living at home with his widowed mother in Thornbury, Gloucestershire, in 1881.
 In 1891 he was in Keynsham, near Bristol, with her and his step-father.
 Aged 18, he was working as a railway porter at nearby Bitton station.
 He married Lucy Augusta Chivers in Bristol in late 1897 and a year later their first child was born in Ashchurch.
 Lucy was the daughter of a printer and in 1891 had been in service in Bristol as a cook.